As it stands right now, there are nearly 4 million North Carolinians that won’t be counted in the 2020 Census.

 - Vocational training

 The census also determines the number of seats North Carolina has in the U.S. House of Representatives.
-North Carolina is projected to get an additional seat in Congress based on an accurate 2020 Census count.
+North Carolina gained an additional seat in Congress based on the 2020 Census count.
 Representation that is reflective of our region can impact policy and resources available to our community and help better plan for the future.